 Quick Tip: The next time a staff member mentions a problem without any solutions, ask what she recommends.
 Don’t let someone get away with just bringing up problems.

-Habit #5: Seeks to develop and grow professionally
+Habit #5: They seek to develop and grow professionally.

 Regardless of how many years someone has been in ministry, he still has plenty to learn.
 Encourage your team to seek out development opportunities.